Subways and highways are so twentieth century.

 infiniteTransit Flyway is a transportation framework operating at a speed of 130 mph (200kh) and maintaining approximately ten miles (16km) between stations.
 It represents the Level 5 network as described by the Kid Cities mechanism for managing metropolises.

-infiniteTransit provides efficient transportation at the level of the twenty-first-century metropolis.
+infiniteTransit provides efficient transportation at the level of large, twenty-first-century metropolises.
 Beyond city-scaled subway systems and interstate highway systems, Level 5 transportation connects amenity-saturated urban activity centers within minutes.
-An infiniteTransit framework avoids dead-end, segregated experiences of traditional subway lines, with intersecting infinite loops that inclusively intertwine people living in a metropolis.
+An infiniteTransit framework avoids dead-end, segregated experiences of traditional subway lines, with Flyway Circuits that inclusively share the metropolis.

 Cities existed for millenniums with only three levels of transit: walking speed, animal-assisted speed, and waterway speeds.
 In the last 100 years, transportation technologies expanded to include seven levels of transportation with air travel connecting continents.
 Building places at these seven levels correspond exceedingly well with good governance practices.